yidas/codeigniter-queue-worker/README.md

 class My_worker extends WorkerController
 {
-    // Set for that a listener only create a worker
-    // set to 1 could prevent race condition depended on your queue structure public $workerMaxNum = 1;
+    // Setting for that a listener could fork up to 10 workers public $workerMaxNum = 10;

-    // Enable text log writen into specified file public $logPath = 'tmp/my-worker.log';
+    // Enable text log writen into specified file for listener and worker public $logPath = 'tmp/my-worker.log';
 }
 ```